serock/pla-util/README.md

 ```

 where `<nic>` is the name of an ethernet network device (e.g., `eth0` or `enp0s25`)
-connected to a DHP-700AV adapter.
+connected to a powerline adapter.

 ## License
 This program is licensed under the GNU General Public License Version 3.